boringops-hq/boringops-hq.github.io/index.md

 Boring is **predictable**.
 Boring is **stable**.
 Boring is the soil innovation grows in.

-BoringOps is the discipline of making systems so dull they<br/> disappear, freeing teams to build what matters.
+BoringOps is the discipline of making systems so dull they disappear, freeing teams to build what matters.

 <p/>